 (3) Assignment to ACDP Attachment:

-(a) Adding an ACDP Attachment to a Simple or Standard ACDP is a Category I permit action and is subject to the Category I public notice requirements in accordance with OAR 340, division 209.

-(b) A source is not a permittee under the ACDP Attachment until DEQ assigns the ACDP Attachment to the source.
+(a) A source is not a permittee under the ACDP Attachment until DEQ assigns the ACDP Attachment to the source.

-(c) The ACDP Attachment is removed from the Simple or Standards ACDP when the requirements of the ACDP Attachment are incorporated into the source’s Simple or Standard ACDP.
+(b) The ACDP Attachment is removed from the Simple or Standards ACDP when the requirements of the ACDP Attachment are incorporated into the source’s Simple or Standard ACDP at the time of renewal or of a modification.

-(d) If EPA or DEQ action caused a source to be subject to the requirements in an ACDP Attachment, assignment to the ACDP Attachment is a DEQ initiated modification to the Simple or Standard ACDP.
-The permittee is not required to submit an application or pay fees for the permit action.
+(c) If an EPA or DEQ action causes a source to be subject to the requirements in an ACDP Attachment, assignment to the ACDP Attachment is a DEQ initiated modification to the Simple or Standard ACDP and the permittee is not required to submit an application or pay fees for the permit action.
 In such case, DEQ would notify the permittee of the proposed permitting action and the permittee may object to the permit action if the permittee demonstrates that the source is not subject to the requirements of the ACDP Attachment.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

 Stat.
-Auth.: ORS 468 & 468A Stats.
-Implemented: ORS 468.020 & 468A.025
+Auth.: ORS 468.020, 468A.025, 468A.040 & 468A.310 Stats.
+Implemented: ORS 468A